AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

     |---------|-----------|
     |Partition|The ID of the partition in the topic to which the message is sent.|
     |Offset|The consumer offset of the message.|
-    |TimeStamp|The timestamp of the producer when the message is sent or the value of the `timestamp` field that you specify in the `producer record`. **Note:**
+    |TimeStamp|The timestamp of the producer when the message is sent or the value of the `timestamp` field that you specify in the `ProducerRecord` parameter. **Note:**

-    -   If you have specified the timestamp field, the specified value is displayed.
+    -   If a value is specified for the timestamp field, the value is displayed.
-    -   If you have not specified the timestamp field, the system time when the message is sent is displayed.
+    -   If no value is specified for the timestamp field, the system time when the message is sent is displayed.
     -   A value in the format of 1970/x/x x:x:x indicates that the timestamp field is set to 0 or an invalid value.
-    -   You cannot specify the timestamp field on clients of Apache Kafka version 0.9 and earlier. |
+    -   You cannot specify a value for the timestamp field on clients of Message Queue for Apache Kafka version 0.9 and earlier. |

 6. Click **Message Details** in the **Actions** column.